ing-bank/ing-open-banking-sdk/README.md

 import com.ing.developer.account.information.client.model.Account;
 ```

-The AccountDetailsApi requires a ApiClient object which has a similar setup as the Client used in the openBankingOAuthApi above.
+The AccountDetailsApi requires an ApiClient object which has a similar setup as the Client used in the openBankingOAuthApi above.

 ```java
 String keyId = "SN=5E4299BE";